-Not only these wall coverings are easily cleaned but they are also easily repaired should damage occur.
+Today's vinyl wall coverings are attractive, available in grades of thickness, offering superior dimensional stability allowing them to stand up to years of heavy use.
+Eliminating cracks and crevices reduces the opportunity for germs and bacteria to breed.
+Not only are these wall coverings easily cleaned but they are also easily repaired should damage occur.
+Both benefits cut down on physical labour, maintenance costs and the quantity of substances released into the environment.
 Vinyl wall coverings are also fire-retardant, a definite advantage in your kitchen, schools and hospitals as well as business and office surroundings.

 PVC is resistant to most internal conditions including extreme dryness and humidity, which do not make it discolour, fade or decompose.
 Although supple, these coverings are strong and difficult to tear or scratch either during installation or use and are easily cleaned and washed.

-Wall covering manufacturers are able to offer literally thousands of different styles and to alter them as quickly as markets and tastes evolve, without the need for large-scale investments or longer delivery times that would otherwise result into higher prices.
+Wall covering manufacturers are able to offer literally thousands of different styles and to alter them as quickly as markets and tastes evolve, without the need for large-scale investments or long delivery times that would otherwise result into higher prices.

-The large market share of PVC wallcovering is reinforced by its ease of installation.
+The large market share of PVC wall covering is reinforced by its ease of installation.
 It is a strong but light-weight option that can be simply cut to shape, ensuring that it can be applied to almost any surface by both regular homeowners and professional decorators.